 Lemon Law

-The Iowa Lemon Law is designed to allow car owners to pursue complaints independently.
-We hope this information will help answer your questions about the Lemon Law.
+The Iowa Lemon Law is designed to allow new motor vehicle owners to pursue claims independently.
+We hope this information will help answer your questions about the Iowa Lemon Law.
 For legal advice, and questions about your specific vehicle concerns, you should consider contacting a private attorney.

 Does Your Vehicle Qualify?

-Before you pursue your complaints under the Iowa Lemon Law, it is important for you to determine whether your vehicle meets the basic eligibility requirements.
-If your vehicle does not meet all three of the qualifications listed below you cannot take action under the Iowa Lemon Law and should consider seeking legal advice from a private attorney.
+Before you pursue your Lemon Law claim, it is important for you to determine whether your vehicle meets the basic eligibility requirements.
+If your vehicle does not meet all three of the qualifications listed below you should consider seeking legal advice from a private attorney.

-To qualify as a “lemon” under the Lemon Law, a vehicle must:
+To qualify as a “lemon” under the Iowa Lemon Law, a vehicle should:

-NOTE: Motorcycles, mopeds, motor tricycles, and RVs do not qualify for the Lemon Law.
+NOTE: Motorcycles, mopeds, motor tricycles, and RVs do not qualify for the Iowa Lemon Law.

-Additionally, to qualify as a “lemon” under the Lemon Law, your vehicle must have a problem or defect that renders the vehicle unfit, unreliable, or unsafe for ordinary use or significantly diminishes the value of the vehicle that occurred during the Lemon Law rights period.
+Additionally, to qualify as a “lemon” under the Iowa Lemon Law, your vehicle must have a problem or defect that renders the vehicle unfit, unreliable, or unsafe for ordinary use or significantly diminishes the value of the vehicle.

 To qualify as a “lemon” under the Iowa Lemon Law, one or more of the following must be true: